11ty/11ty-website/src/docs/permalinks.md

 ### Use template syntax in Permalink

 You may use data variables here (and template syntax, too).
-These will be parsed with the current template’s rendering engine.
-It’s recommended to use the provided [`slugify` filter](/docs/filters/slugify/) to create URL-safe strings from data.
+These will be parsed with the current template’s rendering engine (take special note that in [Markdown](/docs/config/#default-template-engine-for-markdown-files) and [HTML files this might be influenced by configuration](/docs/config/#default-template-engine-for-html-files)).

+It’s recommended to use the provided [`slugify` filter](/docs/filters/slugify/) to create URL-safe strings from data (like a blog post title).

 <div id="use-filters"></div>